sleepingkingstudios/cuprum-rails/README.md

 #=> false
 ```

+If the params do not include a primary key for the resource, the action returns a failing result with a `Cuprum::Rails::Errors::InvalidParameters` error.

 If the record with the given primary key does not exist, the action returns a failing result with a `Cuprum::Collections::Errors::NotFound` error.

 ##### Edit